masc-ucsc/docs/docs/pyrope/05-assert.md

 # Coverage

-A bit connected with assertion is coverage.
+A bit connected with the assertion is coverage.
 The goal of an assertion is to be true all the time.
-The goal of a coverage point is to be truth at least once during testing.
+The goal of a coverage point is to be true at least once during testing.